 - Bowel and/or bladder problems (this usually only occurs in severe circumstances)

 Herniated discs generally heal on their own provided the sufferer doesn’t do things to aggravate the condition.
-Physical activity should be limited (though light walking can also help).
-Extra time in bed is not recommended as certain positions can cause too much pressure on the herniated disc.
+Take a leisurely walk but you need to limit your physical activity.
+Avoid spending extra time in bed.
+Certain positions cause too much pressure on the herniated disc.
 Someone suffering from a mild to moderate herniated disc may also find relief with certain chiropractic treatments.

 If the herniated disc is severe enough, there are ways in which our Pocatello pain doctors can help.
-Severe herniated discs can be treated with an epidural steroid injection.
-Physical therapy may also be recommended.
+Severely herniated discs can be treated with an epidural steroid injection.
+We frequently recommend physical therapy too.

 As stated above, most herniated discs heal over time with proper care, so it can be difficult to know when you should seek treatment.